jessejanderson/personal-goals/README.md

 - [ ] Finish reading a book from my list
 - [ ] Complete an exercism exercise
 - [ ] Public speaking about something I think is cool
+- [ ] Finish all exercises in Programming Elixir book

 ### Backlog: Side Projects
 - [ ] Convert EchoFaith to Phoenix